Risk management

 Credit, concentration & wrong way risk

-From a Clearing House perspective a counterparty is a general term for Clearing Member and segregated Non-Clearing Member/Registered Customer.
+From a Clearing House perspective a counterparty is a general term for Clearing Member and disclosed/undisclosed client.
 A counterparty’s portfolio is understood to contain all of its clearing activities such as

 • derivatives transactions